zeeeero43/Grema/replit.md

 ✓ Professional header with all important sections: Services, About, Process, Reviews, Contact ✓ Mobile navigation with auto-close functionality
-✓ All section IDs properly linked to navigation elements
+✓ All section IDs properly linked to navigation elements ✓ Complete professional text transformation - all website content rewritten for large enterprise positioning ✓ Hero section: Enhanced to reflect market leadership with "500+ Geschäftskunden" and 15 years expertise ✓ Services section: Repositioned as "Deutschlands führende Gebäudereinigungs-Experten" ✓ About Us: Transformed to emphasize enterprise trust with "Warum uns 500+ Unternehmen vertrauen" ✓ Process section: Elevated to "Premium-Sauberkeit in 3 Schritten" with professional terminology ✓ Contact section: Upgraded to "Premium-Partnerschaft" focus with nationwide service emphasis ✓ FAQ section: Complete overhaul as "Expertenwissen auf einen Blick" with enterprise-focused Q&A ✓ All USPs rewritten to reflect nationwide presence, ISO standards, and enterprise-grade services ✓ Statistics updated: 15 years experience, 500+ business clients, nationwide coverage ✓ Professional terminology: From local cleaning service to enterprise solution provider

 ## System Architecture